pooriajr/pooriajr/_posts/2023-06-28-today-i-turn-30-so-what.md

 date: 2023-06-28 22:05 -0500
 ---

 Assigning importance to your 20s or 30s is like a new-years resolution.
-If you are putting your faith in an arbitrary date range, don't expect much.
+You are putting too much faith in an arbitrary date range.

 But still, I can't help it.
 My 20s are over.
 Forever.
 F o r e v e r.